jzkhong/GeodesicDistanceConstrainedAutoencoder/README.md

 ## Datasets

-The following datasets are used in this study, with corresponding data loading and preprocessing scripts available in the `datasets` folder:
+The following datasets are used in this study, with corresponding data loading and preprocessing scripts available in the `data` folder:

 - **Synthetic Data**: Includes 3D Swiss Roll and S-Curve datasets.
 - **MNIST**: 70,000 images of handwritten digits (0-9).